Remembering George Smoot

 Read more

-He led a team of scientists who helped confirm that a Big Bang was the source of the universe.
-The discovery earned him a Nobel Prize.
+As an esteemed astrophysicist, he led a team of scientists who helped confirm that the cosmic microwave background was the source of the universe.
+This groundbreaking discovery earned him the prestigious title of Nobel Prize winner.

 Read more